recherc/car---forward-backward-stop/car_move.md

 })
 ```
 ## Congratulations!
 You are done.
-Download the code to both the remote and receiver micro:bit.Then test your code.
+Download the code to both the remote and receiver micro:bit.
+Then test your code.